gpratte/my-react-router/README.md

 Each step can be found on the cooresponding branch.

+## step-03-nested-routing
+Worked through the _Demo 2: nested routing_ section of the tutorial.

 ## step-02-basic-routing
 Worked through the _Demo 1: Basic Routing_ section of the tutorial.